l7mp/stunner/docs/SCALING.md

         type: Utilization
         averageUtilization: 300
 ```

+Here, `scaleTargetRef` selects the STUNner Deployment named `stunner` as the scaling target and the
+deployment will always run at least 1 pod and at most 10 pods.
+Understanding how Kubernetes chooses
+the number of running pods is, however, a bit tricky.

-Configured resources in the STUNner deployment are the following.
+Suppose that the configured resources in the STUNner deployment are the following.

 ```yaml
 resources:
   limits: